sanity-io/next-sanity/README.md

 ### Lower level control with `StudioProvider` and `StudioLayout`

-If you want to go lower level and have more control over the Studio you can pass `StudioProvider` and `StudioLayout` from `sanity` as `children`:
+If you want to go to a lower level and have more control over the Studio, you can pass `StudioProvider` and `StudioLayout` from `sanity` as `children`:

 ```tsx
 import {NextStudio} from 'next-sanity/studio'